DaryMingazova/SimpleVector/README.md

 How to use
 --------------

-- Put the files `array_ptr.h, simple_vector in your project folder.h` from the repository
+- Put the files `array_ptr.h, simple_vector in your project folder.h` from the repository.
-- Connect SimpleVector to your file via the directive `#include "simple_vector.h, #include "array_ptr.h"`
+- Connect SimpleVector to your file via the directives `#include "simple_vector.h, #include "array_ptr.h"`.